MicheleConconi/Knee-Response2Load-Map/README.md

 ## Current version:
 ### V1.1
 This version contains two folders:
-- *Stiffness map - matlab files/KNEE COMPLIANCE EVALUTATOR*:
+- *Stiffness map - matlab files/KNEE Response-to-Load EVALUTATOR*:
    - contains all the MATLAB functions to run the calculation
      - _GeS_Compute_Coordinates.m_: returns the kinematics coordinates (GeS) associated to the rototranslational matrix (T).
 	 - _T_Move2Position.m_: Compute the rototranslation matrix (T) from the kinematics coordinates (GeS).